learn-co-students/js-object-oriented-class-relations-lab-immersive-alum/README.md

 ## Instructions

 In the following lab, we want to model our Scuber system in such a way that we can see all of the passengers related to a driver.
-A driver becomes related to a passenger when he takes a single trip.
+A driver becomes related to a passenger when he or she takes a single trip.
 Only one passenger is associated with a trip -- the passenger who books, and pays for the trip on their phone.

 Each class should be defined in such a way that it adds an incrementing id to each individual instance of the respective class.
 An object should also be added to the store upon being initialized.